Identity Theft Protection Tips

 - Don’t click on links in pop-up windows or in spam e-mail.

-Step 1: Contact a Major Credit Bureau Agency to Place a Fraud Alert on Your Credit Reports
+Step 1: Place a Fraud Alert on Your Credit Reports

 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Contact the toll-free fraud number of any of the three consumer reporting companies below to place a fraud alert on your credit report.
 You only need to contact one of the three companies to place an alert.
 The company you call is required to contact the other two, which will place an alert on their versions of your report.